Go Back Email Link

 • Combine all ingredients in a bowl or mason jar, and whisk or shake until combined.

-1/2 cup low sodium soy sauce, 1/2 cup Kettle + Fire chicken stock bone broth, 1 tablespoon corn starch, 1 tablespoon honey, 1 teaspoon sesame seed oil, 1 teaspoon rice vinegar, 2 tablespoons fresh chopped ginger, 2 cloves garlic
+1/2 cup low sodium soy sauce, 1/2 cup chicken broth (or vegetable broth!), 1 tablespoon cornstarch, 1 tablespoon honey, 1 teaspoon sesame seed oil, 1 teaspoon rice vinegar, 2 tablespoons fresh ginger, 2 cloves finely minced garlic

 • Makes 1-1/4 cups.
 You can use immediately, or keep refrigerated in an airtight container for 1 week.